ModuSeg: Decoupling Object Discovery and Semantic Retrieval for Training-Free Weakly Supervised Segmentation: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets and Metrics.} We evaluate our framework on two standard WSSS benchmarks: PASCAL VOC 2012 \cite{everingham2015pascal} (augmented to 10,582 training, 1,449 validation and 1,456 testing images containing 21 categories) and MS COCO 2014 \cite{lin2014microsoft} (82,081 training and 40,137 validation images containing 81 categories).
-Following standard protocols, we adopt mean Intersection-Over-Union (mIoU) as the primary metric.
+\textbf{Datasets and Metrics.} We primarily evaluate ModuSeg on two standard WSSS benchmarks: PASCAL VOC 2012 \cite{everingham2015pascal} (10,582 train, 1,449 val, 1,456 test images) and MS COCO 2014 \cite{lin2014microsoft} (82,081 train, 40,137 val images).
+Accordingly, our main experimental results are reported on VOC and COCO.
+ADE20K \cite{zhou2017scene} and Cityscapes \cite{cordts2016cityscapes} are used for generalization analysis.
+We adopt mean Intersection-over-Union (mIoU) as the primary metric.

-\textbf{Implementation Details.} Our framework is implemented in PyTorch \cite{paszke2019pytorch} using the pre-trained c-radiov4-so400m \cite{ranzinger2026c} backbone with a $512 \times 512$ input resolution.
+\textbf{Implementation Details.} Our framework is implemented in PyTorch \cite{paszke2019pytorch} using the pre-trained C-RADIOv4-SO400M \cite{ranzinger2026c} backbone and CorrCLIP \cite{zhang2025corrclip} for pseudo-mask generation.
 To purify the feature bank, we perform morphological erosion using a $3\times3$ kernel for 20 iterations and discard the 25\% of features with the largest prototype distances.
 During inference, we utilize EntitySeg \cite{Qi_2023_ICCV} for mask proposals and set the retrieval neighbor count to $K=25$.
 For the retrieval backend, we employ the FAISS library \cite{douze2025faiss}, adopting a deterministic flat index for PASCAL VOC to ensure reproducibility, while utilizing a GPU-accelerated inverted file index (IVF) for MS COCO to accelerate inference on the large-scale dataset.
 More details are provided in the supplementary material.